vineethreddyramasa/ISQA_8060_Vineeth/Background Research/README.md

 Development in the area has eliminated or degraded almost the entire matrix of riparian, willow, and moist grassland present in the valley.
 As a result, mature riparian habitat is confined to relatively narrow corridors.
 In addition, flood- and erosion-control measures have channelized portions of Coyote Creek.
 The area around CCFS remains one of the more relatively undisturbed riparian forests in the valley.
 However, disturbances include flood control projects such as creation of the overflow channel in 1989/90 (see below) within the site, and recent construction and development of the highway 237 corridor and surrounding business parks and shopping malls.

 Santa Clara Valley Water District started an ambitious flood control project during 1980s at Coyote creek Field Station.
 They established a restoration site at Coyote Creek to grow riparian vegetation as the flood control channel construction involved removal of riparian vegetation.
-Researching avian use of the restoration sites through a bird banding operation was initially conducted by the Coyote Creek Riparian Station (CCRS), a non-profit that joined with SFBBO in 1999.
+Researching avian use of the restoration sites through a bird banding operation was initially conducted by the Coyote Creek Riparian Station (CCRS), a non-profit that joined with SFBBO in 1999 _(Jaramillo et al. 2003)_.

 ### What is Bird Banding?
 Bird banding is the attachment of a small aluminum or plastic tag to the leg or wing of a bird to identify each individual bird.
 Information gained from sightings or recaptures of banded birds helps us to understand their biology and can help in protecting them and their habitats.
 It also allows researchers to find some fundamental information about birds, like their life-span and movements.